wallarm/product-documentation/docs/latest/user-guides/triggers/triggers.md

 * Receive alerts on major events via the tools you use for your day-to-day workflow, for example via corporate messengers or incident management systems.
 * Block IP addresses from which a certain number of requests or attack vectors were sent.
-* Identify brute‑force and forced browsing attacks by the number of requests sent to the application addresses.
+* Identify [behavioral attacks](../../about-wallarm-waf/protecting-against-attacks.md#behavioral-attacks) by the number of requests sent to the certain API endpoints.
 * Optimize the event list by [grouping](../../about-wallarm-waf/protecting-against-attacks.md#attack) hits originating from the same IP address into one attack

 You can configure all the trigger components: